faris1702/WLC_Configuration/README.md

 This is a basic Wireless LAN Controller setup done in Packet Tracer.
 Elements of the setup was taken from this [video](https://www.youtube.com/watch?v=0dfm9ws9DXI).<br><br>

 In this setup, a single WLC will be used to control 2 Lightweight APs.
 The 2 APs will provide for 2 different WLANs, Guest & Employee, with each AP providing for 1 WLAN.
 A server is used to provide DHCP service for the LWAPs.<br>
 <b>Note: </b> This guide is based on the assumption that you have basic knowledge in networking and device configuration.
-Full commands are not shown in this guide, although I will give a fairly detailed guide.
+Full CLI commands are not shown in this guide for the initial part, such as setting IP addresses.
+This guide will be more focused on WLAN and AP Group configuration through the WLC web interface.
 # Configuration
 ## Topology
 ![Network Topolgy](Init_Topology.JPG)<br><br>